Rappsilber-Laboratory/xiRESCORE/docs/usage.rst

 CSV/Parquet example
 -------------------

-This example shows how to use xiRescore with a CSV input and Parquet output:
+This example shows how to use xiRESCORE with a CSV input and Parquet output:

 .. code-block:: python